-These kind of slab is generally constructed in temples, Mosques, palaces etc. And Dome slab is built on the conventional slab.
-Thickness of Dome slab is 0.15m.
+This kind of slab is generally constructed in temples, Mosques, palaces etc. And Dome slab is built on the conventional slab.
+The thickness of Dome slab is 0.15m.
 Domes are in the semi-circle in shape and shuttering is done on a conventional slab in a dome shape and concrete is filled in shuttering forming dome shapes.
-This is a one of the types of concrete slabs.
+This is one of the types of concrete slabs.

 Pitch roof slab:

-Pitch roof is an inclined slab , generally constructed on resorts for a natural look.
-Compared to traditional roofing materials Tile-sheets used in pitch roof slab are extreamely lightweight.
+Pitch roof is an inclined slab, generally constructed on resorts for a natural look.
+Compared to traditional roofing materials Tile-sheets used in pitch roof slab are extremely lightweight.
 This weight saving reduces the timber or steel structural requirements resulting in significant cost savings.
 Tile-sheets are tailor made for each project offering labour cost savings and reduced site wastage.
-And the thickness of the slab is depends on the tiles we using it may be 2″-8″.
-This is a one of the types of concrete slabs.
+And the thickness of the slab depends on the tiles we using it maybe 2″-8″.
+This is one of the types of concrete slabs.

 Advantages of Pitched roof type of Slab:

-- It gives you internal storage or room space.
+- This slab gives you internal storage or room space.

 - It is less likely to leak.